 Portland is a destination for young people fresh out of college, highly skilled professionals, retirees, entrepreneurs—anyone who wants to become part of Portland’s distinctive zeitgeist.
 We welcome visitors, but what we really want are new residents who share our sensibilities and values.
 We are so excited to have the opportunity to develop an innovatove marketing tool that will allow 24/7 access to the arts in Portland.
 A brandign workgroup, made up of community stakeholders, is working with us to give feedback on the development of a cultural app.
 Creative Portland has hired local Yarn Corporation to implement our vision to provide a user friendly self-guided tour of Portland, complete with ticket links and augmented reality features.

 If you like what we do, please let us know and share with others.

-Creative Portland strives to attract people who value our creative community and supports the artists and creative entrepreneurs who already live here.
+Creative Portland strives to attract people who value our creative community and support the artists and creative entrepreneurs who already live here.
 Here are some of our key projects:

-Started 13 years ago, First Friday Art Walk has blossomed into a monthly arts and cultural event that takes place on the first Friday of every month (regardless of weather) throughout the city, centered primarily in the Arts District.
+First Friday Art Walk, which began in 2000, has blossomed into a monthly arts and cultural event that takes place on the first Friday of every month (regardless of weather) throughout the city, centered primarily in the Arts District.
 Over 3,000 people come downtown each month to visit galleries and museums, see live performances, buy work from street artists, and greet friends as they stroll along city streets.